Propagate Clematis by Layering

 Relocate when Rooted

-Pull the little pots with the rooted clematis out of the ground, if you check and they have a nice root then sever them from the mother plant. and you can now pot them up into larger containers or plant them in their new permanent home.
+Pull the little pots with the rooted clematis out of the ground.
+If you check and they have a nice root, sever the mother plant’s main stem.
+You can now pot them up into larger containers or plant them in their new permanent home.

-That sweet friend is how you propagate clematis by layering.
+That is how you propagate clematis by layering.

 If you want to see how it turned out I did an update video on it.